 - Time required: can be completed in one 45 min. class period

-- Reagents needed: ‘Sickle Cell Genetics Lab’ reagents kit (included in this product), electrophoresis reagents (available separately)
+- Reagents needed: ‘Sickle Cell Genetics Lab’ reagents kit (included in this product), electrophoresis reagents (available separately - see below)

-Suggested skill level: Intended for any student seeking familiarity with DNA gel electrophoresis, genetic disease and diagnosis, from middle school to college.
+Suggested skill level: Intended for any student seeking familiarity with DNA gel electrophoresis, genetic disease and diagnosis, from high school to university.

 The Sickle Cell Genetics Lab kit contains reagents for 8 lab groups of up to 5 students each (40 students):

 - 1 tube of DNA molecular weight marker (DNA Ladder)

 - Reagents are compatible with blueGel™ or other standard DNA electrophoresis systems